DanCQ/Pig-Latin-Translator/README.md

 # Pig-Latin-Translator

 A website to convert words into Pig Latin. <br>
-I'm using regular expressions to match the words.
+I'm using regular expressions to match the words. <br>
+Fully bug tested, will work perfectly.

 <a href="https://pig-latin-translator.pages.dev/">Pig Latin Translator</a>